 Once bullying is reported to the school, state anti-bullying laws may require a specific process of investigation and action.
-Ask for updates on this process in writing.
+Ask the school to send you written updates on this process.

 Monitor what actions the school takes.
 If the bullying continues, document any new incidents.
 Let the school know about these new incidents and ask what it’s going to do.
 As always, make sure you connect with and comfort your child during this time.

 7. Take it up the chain of command.